azdavis/rjsonnet/docs/types.md

 `!a`, where `a` is a flow test, negates the meaning of the test.

-This is useful for e.g. `expr != null`, which can narrow away the null-ness of a union type.
+This is useful for e.g. `expr != null`, which can narrow away the nullability of a nullable type (aka a union type with `null`).

 This works because `a != b` desugars to `!(a == b)`, and `expr == LIT` is a supported test.

-The not-ness of a flow test is also reflected in the `else`-branch of `if` expressions:
+The negation of a flow test is also reflected in the `else`-branch of `if` expressions:

 ```jsonnet
 function(x)